darqos/darqos/doc/roadmap.md

 Where to start?

 There are many things to be done, falling into many different categories.
 What’s important is actually making concrete progress, which means actually implementing things, getting experience, and cycling.
 The Xerox Smalltalk team did 2 year iterations, which seems like a long time these days.
 I think continuous integration is probably a better approach, perhaps reflecting the Bell Labs approach of doing occasional snapshot “editions”.

 ## Deliverables
 * A statement of philosophy and goals, being an implicit motivation for the project also
 * A statement of non-goals, for clarity, reducing incorrect assumptions
 * A working computer system: hardware + software, suitable for performing various tasks
 * Enough documentation to enable a moderately sophisticated user to acquire, set up, and use the system

 ## Tentative Planning

 ### M0
 The goal of the first milestone is to “boot” and get running with an identifiably different system, minimal aesthetics, minimal user functionality, but a viable target platform for further work.

 The (vast) majority of M0 work should be done in Python, to ensure it’s malleable.

 Infrastructure
-* Repository
+* Repository (DONE)
 * Project structure
 * CI
 * Documentation
 * Release process

 System
-* Linux host
+* Unix host
+  * macOS or Linux, really
 * A collection of cooperating processes
-  * Probably written in Python?
+  * Written in Python
 * Some sort of IPC
-  * Maybe UDP-based?
-  * Application layer
-  * Not DBus
-  * Protobuf / CapNProto / Thrift / Avro / etc
-  * Is there a role for Elvin here?
+  * ZeroMQ with JSON marshalling, for now.
 * GUI
   * Full-screen window
-  * Linux framebuffer?
-  * OpenGL/X11?
+  * PyQt5 for macOS/X11
 * Bootstrap
-  * Maybe just a shell script, starting up processes?
+  * Basic shell script, starting up Unix processes
-  * Storage over Linux FS
+  * Storage backed by Unix FS
   * Network shared with host OS

 Services